Neurology

 Key Facts

-• Inheritance: Autosomal dominant with complete penetrance (greater than 40 repeats).
+• Inheritance: Autosomal dominant with complete penetrance (≥40 repeats).

-• Juvenile HD: Onset before 20 years; typically paternal inheritance; more severe.
+• Juvenile HD (Westphal variant): Onset less than 20 years; typically paternal inheritance (greater intergenerational instability); more severe, rapid progression.

 Clinical Pearls